sbutler/aws-staticweb-terraform/README.md

 Basic requirements for deploying this configuration:

-* terraform >= 1.1.0
+* terraform >= 1.6.2

 ## Security

-No attempt is made to restrict access to the web S3 bucket or objects in it.
-Clients who discover the web S3 bucket name can make direct requests to it bypassing CloudFront.
-Do not store anything other than Public data in the web S3 bucket!
+An attempt is made to restrict direct access to the web S3 buckets by using a custom User-Agent string.
+The value for this header should be kept confidential.
+However, this is not a completely secure solution and you should not store anything other than Public data in the web S3 buckets!

 ## Custom Domains and SSL Certificate